dotnet/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 ## Requirements

 The instructions below use .NET Core 2.1 Preview 2 images.
-It is possible to make this scenario work with .NET Core 2.0 but requires many extra steps and a bit of magic.
-You do not need to switch to .NET Core 2.1 on your local machine to try out these instructions.
-They will work fine with .NET Core 2.0 projects.
+It is possible to make this scenario work with .NET Core 2.0 images but requires extra work and a bit of magic.
+On your local machine, you can use either .NET Core 2.1 or .NET Core 2.0 projects to try out these instructions.

 It is recommended that you add a [Directory.Build.props](Directory.Build.props) file to your project to use different `obj` and `bin` folders for local and container use, to avoid conflicts between them.
 You should delete your existing obj and bin folders before making this change.
 You can also use `dotnet clean` for this purpose.